Index

 Index catalog

 Although index terms are always processed, only Asciidoctor PDF and the DocBook toolchain support creating an index catalog automatically.
-To create an index, define a level 1 section (==) marked with the style index at the end of your document.
+The built-in HTML5 converter in Asciidoctor does not generate an index. |

 [index]